harvardartmuseums/api-docs/period.md

 ## Get Period

-`GET /period/PERIOD_ID` will get detailed info about a period.
+`GET /period/PERIOD_ID` will get the full record of the specified period.

 #### Examples